vechain/connex/README.md

 ## FAQ

-#### Angular does not find Connex
+#### TypeScript complier does not find Connex

-I am using angular, have done all of the above and my IDE recognizes the Connex namespace however when I run or compile, i get the errors `Cannot find namespace 'Connex'` and / or `Property 'connex' does not exist on type 'Window'.` What is going wrong?<br>
-You are probably using a larger project with multiple project roots, just adding `@vechain/connex` to the root config is not enough in this case.
-You also have to find all `tsconfig.app.ts` and `tsconfig.spec.ts` files in your subprojects.
-While these inherrit from the main `tsconfig.json` you have to make sure it does not override the types with for example `"types": []` and that there is no confict with `typesRoots`
+First, check `tsconfig.json` and make sure  `@vechain/connex` is present in `compilerOptions.types`.
+Furthermore if you are doing an angular project and still get the error, you are probably using a larger project with multiple project roots, just adding `@vechain/connex` to the root config is not enough in this case.
+You also have to find all `tsconfig.app.ts` and `tsconfig.spec.ts` files in your sub-projects.
+While these inherit from the main `tsconfig.json` you have to make sure it does not override the types with for example `"types": []` and that there is no conflict with `typesRoots`

 ## License